Confused by fit out or facilities jargon? Our glossary of common terms can help.

 A credenza is a modern desk form usually placed next to a wall as a secondary work surface to that of another desk in a typical private office.

-A company who procures furniture from manufacturers, often with preferred terms where price savings can be passed on to the client.
+A company that procures furniture from manufacturers, often with preferred terms where price savings can be passed on to the client.

 Design and build